 Thank you for your interest in ACDS!

 We look forward to sharing with you all that our school has to offer your child and family.
-We are currently accepting applications for select grades for the 2014-2015 school year.
-Please call our Admissions Office for more information and to schedule your visit today.
+Please contact our Admission Director to schedule a tour.

 Alexandria Country Day School supports a philosophy of intellectual growth, enthusiasm for learning, leadership development, good citizenship, and social responsibility.
 In the Lower School, Kindergarten through 4th grade, classroom community is built through the Responsive Classroom approach and opportunities to work with partners as well as small groups.
 This sense of community is built upon in Middle School, grades 5 through 8, with the Developmental Designs approach used in daily advisory meetings.

-In all grades, the language arts program is a cross-curricular comprehensive approach to literacy encompassing spelling, grammar, vocabulary, reading, writing, and oral language.
-The third through eighth grade writing curriculum uses the 6+1 Traits framework for writing along with a writer’s workshop approach, and there is a strong emphasis on oral language and public speaking in all grades.
-Students in Kindergarten through fourth grade follow the Math in Focus program, which is a version of Singapore Math, well known for its challenge and effectiveness.
-The Middle School math program continues to build on the fundamentals introduced in the earlier grades and prepares students with a solid foundation in algebra.
+The goal of our language arts program is to help our students become skilled, lifelong readers and writers, critical thinkers, and engaging public speakers.
+We use the Reading and Writing Workshop approach to ensure that our students gain the necessary skills and knowledge in phonics, fluency, vocabulary, comprehension, writing craft and mechanics, as well as spelling.
+There is also a strong emphasis on oral language development and public speaking in all grades.
+Students in Kindergarten through seventh grade follow the Math in Focus program, which is a version of Singapore Math, well known for its challenge and effectiveness.
+All 8th graders take Algebra I, and the most advanced level of this course introduces geometry concepts.
+For Middle School students with exceptional mathematical abilities, there is also an opportunity to receive additional challenge through Stanford University’s Education Program for Gifted Youth.
 In Kindergarten through fifth grade, science concepts are incorporated across the curriculum, and in grades six and above, science classes incorporate physical and life sciences with a growing emphasis on STEM concepts.
 ACDS social studies teachers bring history to life and regularly teach through interactive simulations, field trips and debates.
 Starting in third grade, we use the History Alive! curriculum.

 Within our rich and vibrant school community, there are many opportunities for students and parents to spend time together outside of the classroom.
 We offer music lessons, interscholastic athletics, and a wide-array of other afterschool activities for students.
-Additionally, an active Parent-Teacher League (PTL) plans fun events throughout the year for parents and the whole family.
+Additionally, an active Association of Parents (AP) plans fun events throughout the year for parents and the whole family.